 You can switch before your policy is over.
 You’ll likely be subject to some cancellation fees, though.

-If you’re looking to switch now or at your next renewal date, contact an InsuraMatch agent to walk you through the process!
+If you’re looking to switch now or at your next renewal date, call an InsuraMatch advisor today at (855) 244-7671 to have them walk you through the process!